giz-t-hub/Moldova/README.md

 - <b>  EBRD Country Strategy Moldova 2023 - 2028 </b> : https://www.ebrd.com/news/2023/ebrd-approves-new-moldova-country-strategy.html

 ### Data <a name="data"></a>

+- GIS-Local: https://gislocal.md/#/ - it is a government platform with a Local Level Geographical Information System for Local Public Administrations in the Republic of Moldova, intended for the management and publication of spatial data of public interest.
+(Government Decision No. 36/2024 regarding the approval of the Concept of the State Geographical Information System at the local level for the local public administration authorities and the Regulation of the information resource formed by the State Geographical Information System at the local level for the local public administration authorities (https://www.legis.md/cautare/getResults?doc_id=141619&lang=ro))

 - NATIONAL BUREAU OF STATISTICS OF THE REPUBLIC OF MOLDOVA: https://statistica.gov.md/
 - Pocket book: Moldova in figures, edition 2023: https://statistica.gov.md/en/the-statistical-pocket-book-moldova-in-figures-edition-2023-posted-on-12_60465.html